KipCrossing/HOW_TO_LICENSE/README.md

 ## 4 Check the terms of service of where your software is hosted

-There may be some rules that you may want to consider when choosing a platform to host rour code.
+There may be some rules that you may want to consider when choosing a platform to host your code.
 For instance, GitHub requires its users to allow forking.

 ---